LogoMotion: Visually-Grounded Code Synthesis for Creating and Editing Animation: Related Work

-While code generation models have primarily been benchmarked on text-based programming problems (e.g. LeetCode problems), they have also shown to capably handle visual tasks.
-ViperGPT demonstrated that a code generation model can be used to compose computer vision and logic module functions into code plans that derive answers to visual queries \cite{vipergpt}.
-HCI systems have also shown that code generation models can be integrated within creative workflows and provide interactive assistance \cite{keyframer, spellburst}.
-Spellburst demonstrated how LLMs can be purposed to help end users explore creative coding, a form of generative art, by writing prompts in natural language and merging underlying code representations \cite{spellburst}.
-BlenderGPT is an open-source plugin that allows users to translate a prompt into actions within Blender involving scene creation, shader generation, and rendering \cite{blendergpt}.
-Design2Code recently illustrated that front-end programming can also be generatively created by finetuning code models and applying self-revision prompting \cite{design2code}.
-However, Design2Code is currently outperformed by state-of-the-art LLMS (GPT-4V).
-As in these earlier works, code generation models often compose abstractions from libraries that were written to programmatically create visuals (bpy, CSS, p5.js) \cite{bpy, css_animation}.
+While code generation models have primarily been benchmarked on text-based programming problems (e.g. LeetCode problems), they have also been shown to capably handle visual tasks.
+ViperGPT demonstrated that a code generation model can be used to compose computer vision and logic module functions into code plans to answer visual queries \cite{vipergpt}.
+HCI systems have shown that code generation models can be integrated within creative workflows to provide interactive assistance \cite{Tseng:24:Keyframer, spellburst}.
+Spellburst demonstrated how LLMs can help end users explore creative coding through natural language prompts and operations that merge Javascript code scripts \cite{spellburst}.
+BlenderGPT allows users to use prompts to handle 3D tasks such as scene creation, shader generation, and rendering \cite{blendergpt}.
+While other works also build text representations of a visual output (e.g. a 3D scene hierarchy \cite{llmr} or JSON representation of UI \cite{automaticfeedback}), \nickname demonstrates how these text representations can be augmented with canvas understanding to visually ground code generation.

-A recent direction within the program synthesis space has been program repair through self-refinement.
-Program repair refers to automatic approaches for bug fixing, and self-refinement is the idea that LLMs can inspect and edit their code \cite{chen2023selfdebug}.
-However, these approaches have generally been focused on text-based tasks and programming problem benchmarks \cite{apps, humaneval}.
-Our work shows how self-refinement can be extended into the visual domain by detecting visual errors at the layer level and providing image ``diffs" that describe the bug for visually-grounded program repair.
+A recent direction within the program synthesis space has been the use of LLMs to inspect and edit the code they generate for program repair (also known as self-refinement or self-debugging) \cite{chen2023selfdebug}.
+Traditionally, program repair approaches primarily focus on the text aspect of code (e.g. programming problems \cite{apps, humaneval}).
+Recent work has shown that screenshots can help self-revise front-end code \cite{design2code}.
+Our work further extends program repair into the visual domain by showing how we can isolate visual differences in a layer-wise way that is specific to the layer-based organization of design elements on a canvas.
+Additionally, we show how visually-grounded program repair can be both automatically and interactively integrated within a user interface.